DiegoEliasCosta/diegoeliascosta.github.io/_pages/prospective-students.md

 - **Software Engineering for AI systems.** AI systems are increasingly becoming part of our daily lives.
 How can we help software developers to build more reliable AI systems?

-**Disclaimer** While we do use AI methods to understand large amounts of data, and to propose intelligent solutions, my research is **not focused in developping AI methods**.
+> **Disclaimer** In our research we do use AI methods to understand large amounts of data, propose intelligent solutions, or as an application for software engineering techniques.
+However, our research is **not focused in developping AI methods**.
 We use AI/ML/LLMs to help software developpers at delivering better quality software.
 If you are looking for a group that is specialized in AI research, this is not the right research group for you.

 ## Why join?